 Safety is our main concern, for that reason every volunteer and staff person is carefully screened with a background check, references, and interviews before joining us.

 We believe that actions speak louder than words, so to teach respect we must also show it to everyone.

-Our goal is to create and maintain a nurturing environment for refugee and immigrant students to thrive by respecting their individuality.
+Our goal is to create and maintain a nurturing environment for refugee and immigrant students to feel safe by respecting their individuality, experiences, and culture.